samtron1412/docs/soc/ctry/usa/en-us/en-us-grammar.md

 #### -ing adjectives

+Adjectives that end "-ing" describe the thing that causes the emotion - a boring lesson makes you feel bored.

 The commonest -ing adjectives are: amusing, shocking, surprising, frightening, interesting, disappointing, exciting tiring, worrying, boring, terrifying, annoying.